Form I-140: General evidence

+In some situations, the petitioner may choose to provide, or USCIS may ask for, supplementary documentation, including profit and loss statements, bank account records, or personnel files.

 The alien can in addition self-petition in the cases of EB1-A Alien of Extraordinary Ability or EB-2 National Interest Waiver.

 The form must be signed to be valid.

 Forms submitted alongside

 Form I-907, Request for Premium Processing Service, is required if the petitioner is requesting Premium Processing.

 Form I-140 may be filed concurrently with Form I-485, Application to Register Permanent Residence or Adjust Status.

 Filing modalities

 Form I-140 can be filed by paper or electronically.
 If the form is filed electronically, it will be sent to an appropriate service center.

 Addresses

 The filing address for Form I-140 depends on whether Form I-140 is being filed on its own or concurrently with Form I-485.
 The filing address can also differ by the state the beneficiary will work in for Premium Processing.

 Filing fees

 The fee for filing Form I-140 is $715, and must be payable in US currency to the US Department of Homeland Security.
 There is also a $2,800 fee for Premium Processing (next section).

 However, this fee does not include: